WELCOME TO YOUR LIBRARY!

 We really are here to help and we really are friendly!
 We just look scary in that photo below.

-Notices for overdue library material or material being held for students in the library are given to English teachers to distribute to students.
+Notices for overdue library materials or materials being held for students in the library are given to English teachers to distribute to students.
 You may also receive a notice from another school.
 Students should ask to renew the book if they need more time with it or return it immediately.
 Check with library staff as soon as you can if you receive a notice.

 $$$ Late Fees $$$